Jim Dickinson: Career

 Dickinson also made a recording with Pete (Sonic Boom) Kember of Spacemen 3.
 "Indian Giver" was released in 2008 by Birdman Records under the name of Spectrum Meets Captain Memphis, with Captain Memphis, obviously, referring to Dickinson.

 In 2003, Dickinson briefly appeared in The Road to Memphis, part of Martin Scorsese's television production The Blues.

+Free Beer Tomorrow (2002) was an album of covers.
+It included “The Ballad of Billy and Oscar,” by renegade art critic Dave Hickey, and “Hungry Town,” written by Green on Red alumnus / former Dickinson protégé Chuck Prophet, along with Prophet’s main songwriting partner, klipschutz (pen name of Kurt Lipschutz).
+Prophet and klipschutz were amused but not disappointed that Dickinson changed some of the lyrics, according to an interview with Prophet.
+In the same interview, Prophet mentioned that his writing partner was credited on the disc as “klipshitz,” probably due to Dickinson’s poor handwriting.

 In 2007 Dickinson played with the Memphis-based rock band Snake Eyes.
 The band, formed by the Memphis musician Greg Roberson (previously the drummer for Reigning Sound), also included Jeremy Scott (also from Reigning Sound), Adam Woodard, and John Paul Keith.
 The group disbanded in October 2008.
 Dickinson and Roberson went on to form another Memphis group, Ten High & the Trashed Romeos, with Jake and Toby Vest (of the Memphis band the Bulletproof Vests) and Adam Hill.
 The band recorded two albums, the first consisting of original compositions by Dickinson and the band, and the second consisting of cover versions of songs originally recorded by Memphis garage rock bands in the 1960s.